 While mixture cooks, place your peanut butter in a 2 qt. microwave-safe mixing bowl.
 Microwave peanut butter on high for 30 seconds and stir so that peanut butter is soft.

-When sugar mixture hits 310 (no sooner), pour the sugar mixture into the peanut butter mixture and stir until blended.
+When sugar mixture hits 310, pour the sugar mixture into the peanut butter mixture and stir until blended.
 Quickly transfer to lined pan.
 Let cool for about a minute, then score (do not cut all the way through) the candy into 1 inch or larger squares.
 Let cool completely.
 Remove from pan.

 Melt chocolate in microwave or double boiler and dip squares in chocolate.
 Let chocolate set.